locana-co/PMT/Database/Functions.md

 2.  message(character varying) - Message containing either "Success" for a successful transaction or containing an error description regarding the unsuccessful transaction.
 Some possible error messages:
 	- The json parameter is required for a create/update operation
-	- project\_id is required for a create operation - When activity\_id is null a create operation is assumed an project\_id is required.
 	- activity_id is required for a delete operation - When delete\_record is true, an activity\_id is required.
 	- user\_id is a required parameter for all operations
 	- User does NOT have authority to create a new activity for project_id